-- (1) The amounts reported in the "Stock Awards" and "Option Awards" columns reflect the aggregate fair value of stock-based compensation awarded during the year computed in accordance with the provisions of FASB ASC Topic 718.
-See Note 7 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2015, regarding assumptions underlying the valuation of equity awards. - (2) The amounts in the "Bonus" column represents amounts earned in 2015 but paid in 2016, through the grant of restricted stock awards, or RSAs, which amount reflects the cash bonus forgone.
+(1) The amounts reported in the "Stock Awards" and "Option Awards" columns reflect the aggregate fair value of stock-based compensation awarded during the year computed in accordance with the provisions of FASB ASC Topic 718.
+See Note 9 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2016, regarding assumptions underlying the valuation of equity awards.

+- (2) The amounts in the "Bonus" column represents amounts related to 2015 performance which were approved and paid in 2016, through the grant of restricted stock awards, or RSAs, which amount reflects the cash bonus forgone.
 The excess of the aggregate fair value of the RSAs computed in accordance with FASB ASC Topic 718 over the cash bonus forgone is included in the "Stock Awards" column.
-See Note 7 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2015, regarding assumptions underlying the valuation of equity awards.
-Refer to the "Grants of Plan Based Awards" table for further details. - (3) Consists of amounts that we matched pursuant to our 401(k) plan. - (4) Represents amounts earned in 2014 but paid in 2015, of which \$112,000 was paid in cash and \$112,000 was paid through the grant of stock options, which amount reflects the aggregate fair value of the stock options computed in accordance with FASB ASC Topic 718.
-See Note 7 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2015, regarding assumptions underlying the valuation of equity awards. - (5) Consists of \$52,197 of relocation costs incurred by us in connection with Mr. Peacock becoming our President and Chief Executive Officer, and \$6,154 that we matched pursuant to our 401(k) plan. - (6) Includes a \$75,000 signing bonus from when Dr. Quinn became our Vice President, Medical Lead.
-Dr. Quinn was subsequently promoted to Chief Medical Officer. - (7) Consists of \$50,000 of relocation costs and \$11,654 that we matched pursuant to our 401(k) plan. - (8) Consists of severance earned in 2015 of \$173,400 which represents four out of twelve monthly payments paid between 2015 and 2016 prior to the cessation of such payments pending resolution of certain matters.
-Further, includes accrued but unpaid vacation time of \$2,115 related to Dr. Heyrman's termination and \$22,281 that we matched pursuant to our 401(k) plan.
+See Note 9 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2016, regarding assumptions underlying the valuation of equity awards.
+Refer to the "Grants of Plan Based Awards" table for further details. - (3) Mr. Peacock was our Chief Executive Officer until November 2016. - (4) Mr. Tenenbaum served as our Chief Financial Officer and Chief Business Officer from February 2016 until November 2016 and became our Chief Executive Officer in November 2016. - (5) Consists of amounts that we matched pursuant to our 401(k) plan. - (6) Includes a \$75,000 signing bonus from when Dr. Quinn became our Vice President, Medical Lead.
+Dr. Quinn was subsequently promoted to Chief Medical Officer. - (7) Includes \$2,747 legal fee reimbursement in connection with the negotiation of Mr. Tenenbaum's employment agreement to become our Chief Financial Officer. - (8) The amounts in the "Bonus" column represents amounts related to 2016 performance which were approved and paid in 2017, through the grant of restricted stock awards, or RSAs, which amount reflects the cash bonus forgone.
+The deficit of the aggregate fair value of the RSAs computed in accordance with FASB ASC Topic 718 below the cash bonus forgone is excluded.
+See Note 9 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2016, regarding assumptions underlying the valuation of equity awards.
+Refer to the "Grants of Plan Based Awards" table for further details.

-- (9) Includes a one-time \$150,000 retention bonus in addition to \$138,720 earned in 2014 but paid in 2015, of which \$69,360 was paid in cash and \$69,360 was paid through the grant of stock options, which amount reflects the aggregate fair value of the stock options computed in accordance with FASB ASC Topic 718.
-See Note 7 to our consolidated financial statements included in our Annual Report on 10-K regarding assumptions underlying the valuation of equity awards. - (10) Represents amounts earned in 2015 but paid in 2016, of which \$53,306 was paid in cash and \$53,306 was paid through the grant of restricted stock awards, or RSAs, which amount reflects the aggregate fair value of the RSAs computed in accordance with FASB ASC Topic 718.
-See Note 7 to our consolidated financial statements included in our Annual Report on 10-K regarding assumptions underlying the valuation of equity awards. - (11) Consists of severance of \$435,600 and accrued but unpaid vacation time of \$17,076 related to Dr. Meglasson's termination and \$13,166 that we matched pursuant to our 401(k) plan. - (12) Includes a one-time \$150,000 retention bonus in addition to \$116,160 earned in 2014 but paid in 2015, of which \$58,080 was paid in cash and \$58,080 was paid through the grant of stock options, which amount reflects the aggregate fair value of the stock options computed in accordance with FASB ASC Topic 718.
-See Note 7 to our consolidated financial statements included in our Annual Report on Form 10-K for the year ended December 31, 2015, regarding assumptions underlying the valuation of equity awards.